 The proprietary high voltage BCD800 process makes direct start-up possible from the rectified mains voltage in an effective and green way.
-A second low voltage functions and control.
+A second low voltage BICMOS IC is used for accurate, high-speed protection functions and control.

 Highly efficient and reliable supplies can easily be designed using the GreenChipII control IC.